MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - **Correctness targets**.
 Correctness targets ensure that the workload performs its functions as-designed and with consistent quality.
 Measurement of correctness involves quantifying the expected behavior in similar units as other targets so that they can be rolled up to a unified objective score.

 - **Recovery targets**.
-Recovery targets correspond to RTO, RPO, MTTR, and MTBF metrics.
-In contrast to availability targets, recovery targets for these measurements don't depend heavily on Microsoft SLAs.
-Microsoft publishes RTO and RPO guarantees only for some products, like [SQL Database](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview).
+Recovery targets correspond to RTO, RPO, MTTR, and MTBF metrics, which quantify the effectiveness of your plans and testing for business continuity and disaster recovery.

 To set reliability targets, broad requirements must be defined first.
 Business stakeholders should drive those targets basing it on the desired end user experience.
 Technical experts help the stakeholders **assign realistic numerical values** that correlate to those requirements.
 As they share knowledge, technical experts allow for negotiation and mutual consensus about realistic targets.